-Are you overwhelmed or intimidated by all that you need to know in order to properly raise your new Mastiff puppy?
+Are you overwhelmed or intimidated by all that you need to know in order to properly raise a Mastiff puppy?

-If you answered yes to any of these questions, this guide is for you!
+If you answered yes, this guide is for you!

-Whether you are welcoming a new Mastiff puppy or another large or giant breed puppy into your family, this guide contains everything you will need to know to raise a happy, healthy large or giant breed dog.
+Whether you are welcoming a new Mastiff puppy or another large or giant breed puppy into your family, this guide contains everything you will need to know.

 It represents over four decades of my knowledge and experience and covers in detail some of the most frequently asked questions I get from new puppy owners.

 Bookmark this page for reference and share it with your friends.
 This guide will be an indispensable gift to you for the next 12-24 months.
 Trust me!

 I recommend all prospective puppy owners start here for obvious reasons.

 Big Dog Mom is here to serve large and giant breed dogs through educating, empowering, and inspiring one big dog owner at a time.

 As such, I repudiate puppy mills and backyard breeders with full advocacy and support for ethical, reputable preservation dog breeders.

 If you are new to this topic, I encourage you to read: